 If you’re looking for cheap flights, you should look at various sites before booking to see where you can get the cheapest option.
 Some airlines have their cheapest price on their own website, so be sure to check it out before booking.

 When you have booked your flights it is important to get travel insurance.
-There are various options you can avail, it can cover you if your flights or trip gets cancelled.
+There are various options you can avail of, it can cover you if your flights or trip gets cancelled.
 Plans can also cover you for medical insurance.

 You should check your own medical insurance plan to see if it covers you if you’re overseas.
 You should always read the fine print before purchasing your travel insurance.
 You never know what might happen to you so it’s better to be safe than sorry!